Patricio-Benglian/25mb_video_compressor/README.md

 # 25MB Video Compressor

-## To broke for discord nitro?
+## "Help, I'm too broke for discord nitro so I can't upload videos over 25mb!"
 Look no further.
-Basically this script allows you to select a file and saves a version with a lowered bitrate so that it's under 25 Megabytes.
+Basically this script allows you to select a file and saves a version with a lowered bitrate so that it's under 25 megabytes.
 Currently you run it with

 `./compressor.py`